Blackford Centre for Proofreading

 - Named course advisor is always available at the end of the phone

-- A recognised independent qualification that demonstrates competency
+- An endorsed certificate that demonstrates competency

 - Work at your own pace; unlimited time to complete the course